12 Signs You’re in a Toxic Relationship

 Recognizing a toxic relationship

-Many people have found themselves in what, in hindsight, was a toxic relationship, but it can be hard to recognize it when you’re in it, says Nina Vasan, MD, clinical assistant professor of Psychiatry at Stanford School of Medicine, director of the Stanford Lab for Mental Health Innovation, and chief medical officer of Real, an online mental healthcare platform.
+Many people have found themselves in what, in hindsight, was a toxic relationship, but it can be hard to recognize a healthy vs. unhealthy relationship when you’re in it, says Nina Vasan, MD, clinical assistant professor of Psychiatry at Stanford School of Medicine, director of the Stanford Lab for Mental Health Innovation, and chief medical officer of Real, an online mental healthcare platform.
 (And it’s not just romantic relationships, you can also have toxic friendships.)
 We want to believe that those who love us won’t intentionally hurt us; love gives us the rosiest of rose-colored glasses, she says.

 Don’t be fooled by the Hollywood hype